iamdolores/hangman/README.md

 The game is set to keep track of a maximum of ten players.
 It stores the player information in a file so that it can be used across game sessions.
 It keeps the top 9 players based on points and replaces the 10th player with the most recent player.

 The game also keeps track of the words used from the word dictionary API in a file so that the game can use new "secret words" across game sessions.
-Once all the words for each difficulty level are used, the game resets and recycles the words for each difficulty level individually.
+Once all the words for a difficulty level have been used, the game resets and recycles the words for each difficulty level individually.

 Happy word guessing!